So, you’ve created a webinar. That’s great! But, how do you attract an audience to attend your webinar?

 You’ll be able to gather live post ‘views’ and ‘clicks’ insights from Google My Business, which can help to inform your future marketing strategy i.e. you’ll be able to determine what works and what doesn’t work.

 Whether you’re an industry leader or a startup, you can create awareness and drive attendees to your event by utilizing these 7 ways to promote and distribute your webinar.
-If you’re looking to discover how to make your webinar a success from start to finish, then download our free eBook: ‘A Practical Guide to Webinar Success’ and take your webinars to the next level.
+If you’re looking to discover how to make your webinar a success from start to finish, then download our free eBook: ‘The Ultimate Webinar Handbook’ and take your webinars to the next level.

 You May Also Like